 Why bring your own Azure account?

-- Leverage network security groups (NSG) for access control
+- You can leverage network security groups (NSG) for access control.

 - Custom pricing.
-If you have a discounted rate from Azure you can leverage it for your database machines.
-E.g. If you are a startup with credits from Azure you can leverage your credits to pay for your database machines
+If you have a discounted rate from Azure, you can leverage it for your database machines.
+For example, if you are a startup with credits from Azure, you can leverage your credits to pay for your database machines

 What do I need to get started?